 3- Prepare the photoshoot & build your team

-Whether you would like lay-flats to present your product, situation and atmosphere shots to showcase your product, services and your activities, you will need to plan and if needed make arrangements for the location and with your models.
+Whether you would like lay-flats to present your product, situation and atmosphere shots to showcase your product, services, and your activities, you will need to plan and if needed to make arrangements for the location and with your models.

 In any case, using a building if it is not your own will require proper authorization that will grant you the right to use the premises for the shooting as well as to commercially exploit the image of the property appearing on your photos.
 This can be agreed upon with a property release.

 Once you have determined the location, think about the background, making sure it is neat and tidy, that any disturbing elements are when possible removed or hidden.
 It is indeed easier and quicker if they do not appear on the photos at all than to have them removed at post-production.

 Are you shooting inside or outside?
 What will the weather be like?
 Depending on the time of the year, remember to check when the light is optimal, in the winter days are shorter, in the summer, avoid bright day at midday if you want soft calm light and wait until the end of the day when reflection and shadow are not so hard than in the middle of the day.

 You may need customers or staff members to appear in your photos to showcase your activity, your products, or services.
 Whether you appoint professional models, or within your network, asking your staff members, loyal customers, your family and friends to act as a model, each person who can be recognized on the photo will also need to authorize you to use his or her image, this can be done signing a model release.

 Now that you have the location, the mood board, color tone(s) that can be associated with your brand, you can make sure that your models wear outfits with tone complementing the agreed color palette.